i2S projects aim to:

 This was a collaborative project with the National Socio-Environmental Synthesis Center (SESYNC) and the workshop was held at SESYNC in Annapolis, Maryland, USA.
 It resulted in the following report: Palmer, L. (2018).
 Meeting the leadership challenges for interdisciplinary environmental research.
 Nature Sustainability, 1, 330-333.
 (Online): https://rdcu.be/234H.

-Follow-up global meetings are planned at the University of Michigan in Ann Arbor, USA in November 2018 and at the Santa Fe Institute in New Mexico, USA in November 2018.
+Follow-up global meetings were held at the University of Michigan in Ann Arbor, USA in November 2018 and at the Santa Fe Institute in New Mexico, USA in November 2018.

 In addition, the first regional meeting, for the Oceania region, will be held in Brisbane Australia in May 2019.
 The meeting will be co-hosted by CSIRO Land and Water and James Cook University.

 4. Frameworks for transdisciplinary research

 This is a commissioned series for the journal GAIA, where leading transdisciplinary researchers briefly describe the frameworks they use for their research.
 Starting in mid-2017, one framework is described in each issue of the jounal.
 It follows on from the successful "Toolkits for Transdisciplinarity" series.

 The Collaboration Lab programme (PDF: 823Kb), which is part of the New Zealand Our Land and Water National Science Challenge, is testing the usefulness of the i2S framework against a number of case studies.
 It is also providing training in using the i2S framework to other programmes in the Challenge.